treeform/fidget2/README.md

 ## Making an app

 To open a window and start the app call `startFidget` with the figma file and other window properties.
+Then use `while isRunning(): tickFidget()` to run the app and `closeFidget()` to close the window.

 ```nim
 startFidget(